fbarulli/MLFlow_Bentlml_wine/README.md

 # Wine Quality Classification Project

 This project trains and evaluates ML models to classify wine quality using MLflow for experiment tracking and DagsHub for collaboration.
+After models are added to MLflow Model Registry, they are loaded with BentoML and packaged into Bentos.

 ## File Breakdown